gahntpo/SwiftUIObservationProject/README.md

 3. Build and run the app.

 ## Observation vs ObservableObject
+The detailed description can be found in this blog post: [Simplifying Data Flow and Improving Performance in SwiftUI with Observation](https://www.swiftyplace.com/blog/swiftui-observation)

 this project is originaly from the WWDC 2023
 [Managing model data in your app](https://developer.apple.com/documentation/swiftui/managing-model-data-in-your-app).